Enzidayo/Polyu_AAE2004_group3/README.md

 A350:(0.88*90* 102.50966799187796+34* 102.50966799187796+2500)*4= $ $56416.37767

-A350 is the best flight
+A350 is the most suitable flight.

 ### Scenario 3
 <li>2500 passenger need to travel within this week</li>